rashadism/openchoreo/docs/contributors/contribute.md

 ```

 This will produce the binaries in the `bin/dist` directory based on your OS and architecture.
-You can directly run the `manager` or `choreoctl` binary this location to try out.
+You can directly run the `manager` or `occ` binary this location to try out.

 ### Incremental Development